ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 #### A general approach

-There is a completely fool proof method of determining complexity of any piece of code:
+There is a completely foolproof method of determining complexity of any piece of code:
 Look at each line of code and answer:

 - How many times is the line executed (if it is inside a loop)?